mautrix/telegram/README.md

 6. Invite the appservice bot to a private room and view the commands with `help`.

 ### Logging in
 0. Make sure you have set up the bridge and have an open management room (a room with no other users than the appservice bot).
 1. Request a Telegram auth code with `login <phone number>`.
 2. Send your auth code to the management room.
 3. If you have two-factor authentication enabled, send your password to the room.
-4. If all prior steps were executed successfully, the bridge should now create rooms for all your Telegram dialogs and invite you to them.
+4. If all prior steps were executed successfully, the bridge should now create rooms for all your Telegram groups and channels and invite you to them.

 ### Chatting
 #### Group chats and channels